TV presenter Alan Titchmarsh has given his backing to a drive for care home residents and their local communities to get out and garden.

 Alan said: “Over the past year, our gardens and outdoor spaces have brought more joy to people than ever, offering a sanctuary, a place to relax and be closer to nature, and a place for activity and exercise.
 In care homes they have become even more special.
 It is wonderful to see residents and staff across Balhousie Care Group celebrating their gardens through Balhousie in Bloom.
 I’m delighted to be a judge for this competition and can’t wait to see the finalists’ great work.”

 Balhousie in Bloom has already seen lots of activity by Balhousie’s care homes, with garden revamps taking place across the group.
 At Balhousie Luncarty in Perthshire, resident John Simpson recently broke ground on a project which will transform the front garden of the historic property, formerly a country home.

 Staff, residents and community volunteers (pictured) have joined in with planting and the first of many garden activities which will create some fun projects over the next two months.
 Balhousie Luncarty received donations of plants from local Aldi, B&Q, Marks & Spencer, Tesco, Lidl and Morrisons stores.

-However, Home Manager Cheryl Banks is keeping ‘mum’ about the garden’s design plans.
+However, such is the competitive spirit across Balhousie’s care homes, Balhousie Luncarty Manager Cheryl Banks is keeping ‘mum’ about their design plans.
 “All I can say is that our new garden will be a celebration not only of the care our staff show but also the strength of Balhousie Luncarty’s community links.
 Our home is located right in the heart of Old Luncarty village and has close ties with the local nursery and community groups.
-We don’t ever take these associations for granted, so we wanted to create a project which would pull everyone together.
-Let’s just hope Alan is impressed!”
+We don’t ever take these associations for granted, so we wanted to create a project which would pull everyone together.”